kafka4beam/brod/README.md

 ```

 If authentication is successful - callback function should return an atom `ok`, otherwise - error tuple with reason description.
-For example, you can use `brod_gssapi' plugin (https://github.com/ElMaxo/brod_gssapi) for SASL GSSAPI authentication.
+For example, you can use `brod_gssapi` plugin (https://github.com/ElMaxo/brod_gssapi) for SASL GSSAPI authentication.
 To use it - add it as dependency to your top level project that uses brod.
 Then add `{sasl, {callback, brod_gssapi, {gssapi, Keytab, Principal}}}` to client config.
 Keytab should be the keytab file path, and Principal should be a byte-list or binary string.